 The IFAC Code of Ethics for Professional Accountants sets out minimum standards of conduct and fundamental work principles to be applied by professional accountants.
-No member bodies or its members who are professional accountants are permitted to apply less stringent standards than those defined by the IESBA Code of Ethics for Professional Accountants.
+No member bodies or its members who are professional accountants are permitted to apply less stringent standards than those defined by the IESBA Code of Ethics.